malowx21/music_recommender_system/README.md

 -NLTK for NLP (lyrics cleaning, tokenization, lemmatization, stopword removal)

--Scikit-learn for:

-    -TF-IDF vectorization of lyrics
+-Scikit-learn for TF-IDF vectorization of lyrics and Cosine similarity calculation

-    -Cosine similarity calculation

 -Flask for creating a simple web interface